subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `true`

- * `as-root`: Run the image as the root user within the container.
+ * `as-root`: Run the subuser as the root user within the container.

  Ex: